• Unique stories of an art collection

 The hidden protagonists of the art world

-More than one hundred art dealers contributed to MET collections[1]
+More than one hundred donors contributed to the MET collection of Italian paintings[1]

 But who are the most relevant actors?